-- uphold the decision of the Headmaster and, if minded to do so, with agreement of the Headmaster, discuss the pupil's leaving status (i.e. permanent exclusion, required removal, or withdrawal) with a view to reaching an agreement; or - if they wish, recommend the decision of the Headmaster to be reviewed and, if minded to do so, recommend the Headmaster reviews their decision including recommending an alternative sanction.
+- uphold the decision of the Head and, if minded to do so, with agreement of the Head, discuss the pupil's leaving status (i.e. permanent exclusion, required removal, or withdrawal) with a view to reaching an agreement; or - if they wish, recommend the decision of the Head to be reviewed and, if minded to do so, recommend the Head reviews their decision including recommending an alternative sanction.

-The decision should be notified, together with the reasons for the decision, to the parents by the Chair of the review hearing in writing within 7 working days of the review.
+The decision should be notified, together with the reasons for the decision, to the parents by the Chair of the review hearing in writing within the timescales set out in school policy.

-20.Confidentiality
+Confidentiality